Skip to content

 Consider an academic researcher (hey—I write what I know).
 I might map my experience like this:

-• Literature search and summarisation: upper right—proven useful for finding relevant papers quickly
+• literature search and summarisation: upper right—proven to save time finding relevant papers quickly

-• Drafting standard email responses: upper right—saves time, works consistently
+• drafting standard email responses: upper right—saves time, works consistently with minimal editing needed

 Technology-level TAM would aggregate these into a single “perceived usefulness” score for “LLMs in academic research”.
-But that obscures the actual pattern: selective integration based on task-specific evaluation.
+But that obscures the actual pattern: which is much lumpier and task-dependent, with some tasks genuinely saving time and others actively wasting it.

 The framework also explains why people’s assessments differ so dramatically.
 We’re often arguing about different tasks while thinking we’re arguing about the same technology.
-When someone says “LLMs are transformative for writing” and someone else says “they’re useless”—they might both be right, just talking about different writing tasks.
+When someone says “LLMs are transformative for writing” and someone else says “they’re useless”—they might both be right, just talking about different writing tasks with genuinely different time costs.

 The transformation/automation/magnification thing

 You’ve probably seen people claim AI will “transform” work in their domain.
-The framework helps cut through this.
 Most “transformation” claims turn out to be:

-• Automation of tasks already in the upper-right quadrant (where the tool genuinely helps with familiar tasks, and/or can be used to write a script to fully automate a task)
+• automation of tasks already in the upper-right quadrant (where the tool genuinely speeds you up on familiar tasks, and/or can be used to write a script to fully automate a task)

-• Wishful thinking about tasks currently in the lower quadrants
+• wishful thinking about tasks currently in the lower quadrants, particularly by folks selling AI tools

 Real transformation would mean moving tasks between zones in systematic ways.
 That might happen—models improve, prompting strategies evolve—but it’s an empirical question, not a foregone conclusion.

 And let’s be honest about the neutral zone.
-A lot of supposed “AI-assisted” work actually lives here—using the tool because it’s there, because everyone else is, because it feels like you should, even when it’s not actually saving time or improving quality.
-That’s not transformation, that’s theatre.
+A lot of supposed “AI-assisted” work actually lives here—using the tool because it’s there, because everyone else is, because it feels like you should, even when it’s not actually saving time.

 What to do with this

-For users: instead of asking “should I use ChatGPT?”, ask “for which specific tasks have I found it helpful after sufficient trial?”
+For users: instead of asking “should I use ChatGPT?”, ask “for which specific tasks does it actually save me time after sufficient practice?”
 This encourages experimentation while validating informed rejection.

 Different zones need different strategies:

-• Upper-right tasks deserve workflow integration and continued refinement
+• upper-right tasks deserve workflow integration and continued refinement to maximise time savings

-• Middle-right neutral tasks might warrant periodic re-evaluation as models improve, or just accepting they’re optional
+• middle-right neutral tasks might warrant periodic re-evaluation as models improve, or just accepting they’re optional time-wise

-• Lower-right unhelpful tasks probably aren’t worth more effort unless models substantially improve
+• lower-right time-wasting tasks probably aren’t worth more effort unless models substantially improve their speed/accuracy trade-offs

-• Upper-left tasks need systematic testing to see if initial promise holds
+• upper-left tasks need systematic testing to see if initial time savings hold up under regular use

 For researchers: adopt task-level analysis.
 Ask participants to identify specific tasks, plot them in this space, track how positions change over time (evaluate!).
 This would reveal patterns currently hidden by aggregation.
 Given that individual performance gains from AI systems depend on task-technology fit, we need frameworks that capture this task-level variation.